BC46/FLSharp/README.md

 - Fixed the first entry of every sold item category being misaligned in the Current Information window on some resolutions.
 - Fixed the in-game mouse cursor remaining visible when the cursor is outside the window.
 - Fixed the Windows mouse cursor flickering when it touches the screen borders in borderless windowed mode.
+- Fixed pilots with long names having their name truncated in the Current Information window, comm text, and the "Hand over your cargo" dialog.

 More fixes and improvements may be added in the future.